+Amendment #1: Amendment #1 updates the project cost for the corand PI 0017411.
+The updated project costs by project phase and total the project sheet on pages 26 and 28.

+Jeff Ricketson, LCPC Executive Director Date

 ADMINISTRATIVE MODIFICATIONS

-Administrative Modification #1: An administrative modification was performed on November 8, 2023 at the request of the GDOT Office of Planning to update the local amount of funding for the UTL phase of PI 522570 - SR 38 Bypass from SR 38 to SR 119.
-This can be viewed on the project sheet on page 26.
+Administrative Modification #1: An administrative modification was per at the request of the GDOT Office of Planning to update the local amount of PI 522570 - SR 38 Bypass from SR 38 to SR 119.
+This can be viewed 28. int of funding for the UTL phase

+Jeff Ricketson, LCPC Executive Director Date